-When leaving an employer, many people are faced with the decision to leave their pension entitlements on a paid-up basis with their former employer or to move it to a personal locked-in Registered Retirement Savings Plan (RRSP) or Locked-in Retirement Account (LIRA).
+When leaving an employer, many people are faced with the decision to leave their pension entitlements on a paid-up basis with their former employer or to move it to a personal locked-in retirement savings plan (LRSP) or locked-in retirement account (LIRA).

 If you belong to a defined contribution or money purchase plan, the decision is relatively easy.
 The full market value of your entitlement can be transferred to a personal LIRA.
 The advantage of this is that it will provide you with full and direct access to a more diverse range of investment options, which are typically more limited in the company pension plan.

-However, if you belong to a defined benefit pension plan, the transfer to a LIRA is not as straightforward.
-The purpose of this article is to summarize some of the considerations that will need to be taken into account in order to make the most of the benefits you are entitled to.
+However, if you belong to a defined benefit pension plan, the transfer to a LIRA isn’t as straightforward.
+This article summarizes some of the things that will need to be considered to make the most of the benefits you’re entitled to.

 In many cases, the maximum transfer value imposed by the Income Tax Act will prohibit the full value of your entitlement from being transferred to a LIRA.

-Regulation 8517 of the Act provides a factor, based on age, that is multiplied by your annual benefit.
-Because this factor does not take into account the value of additional benefits, such as indexing or early retirement features, the maximum value is often less than the true cost of the benefit provided.
+Regulation 8517 of the Act provides a factor, based on age, that’s multiplied by your annual benefit.
+Because this factor doesn’t consider the value of additional benefits, such as indexing or early retirement features, the maximum value is often less than the true cost of the benefit provided.

-This creates a problem since a portion of the commuted value may not be transferable and must be taken into income as a lump sum taxable amount.
-You can reduce the impact if you have available RRSP room and you use some of the taxable amount to make a contribution.
-However, many people in this situation do not have the necessary room since their RRSP contribution limits have been reduced each year by the value of the benefit received under the pension plan (known as a pension adjustment).
-A pension adjustment reversal (PAR) may be available under certain circumstances, which is discussed further in the Pension adjustment reversal (PAR) section below.
+This creates a problem since a portion of the commuted value may not be transferable and must be taken into income as a lump-sum, taxable amount.
+You can reduce the impact if you have available registered retirement savings plan (RRSP) contribution room and use some of the taxable amount to make a contribution.
+However, many people in this situation don’t have the necessary room since their RRSP contribution limits have been reduced each year by the value of the benefit received under the pension plan (known as a pension adjustment).
+A pension adjustment reversal (PAR) may be available under certain circumstances, which is discussed further in the Pension adjustment reversal section below.

 Maximum transfer values (factor times annual benefit)